uzeportal/bbb-mp4/README.md

 ```

 ### How it will work?
-When you will run the command that time `Chrome` browser will be open in background & visit the link to perform screen recording.
-So, if you have set 10 seconds then it will record 10 seconds only.
-Later it will give you file as webm or mp4.
+When you will run the command that time `Chrome` browser will be open in background & visit the link to perform screen recording in WEBM formar.
+After compeltion of recording, we use FFMEG to convert to MP4 and use AWS CLI3 to upload to S3.

 **Note: It will use extra CPU to process chrome & ffmpeg.**